 language:python language:jupyter-notebook location:california repos:>15

-These searches work best as a starting point.
-The results give you a list of profile URLs to manually evaluate - GitHub won't rank them by relevance to your role.
-If you're used to Boolean search operators from job boards, the syntax will feel familiar, though GitHub's filter set is more limited.
+Both approaches work best as a starting point.
+The results give you a list of profile URLs to manually evaluate - GitHub won’t rank them by relevance to your role.
+Boolean search operators from job boards translate naturally to GitHub’s syntax, though the filter set is more limited.
+See our Boolean search guide for the full operator reference.
+For recruiters who want a more guided workflow, see our sourcing tools comparison guide, which covers tools that handle what GitHub’s native search can’t.

 X-Ray Searching GitHub from Google